malcolmhutchinson/archaeography/static/manuals/tech/non_generic_data.md

 copies of static, unchanging datasets -- mostly the LINZ layers.

-The non-generic data collection includes our copies of the NZAA archaeological site records, and updates reviews and site lists associated with them.
+The non-generic data collection includes our copies of the NZAA archaeological site records, and updates, reviews and site lists associated with them.
 Also, the tables recording historic aerial photos.